RiteshShelake/project2/READE.md

    #NEW Project

-    This peoject is created in local window
+    This project is created in local window.